dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPInstall/Readme.md

 It is *not recommended* to disable UAC for security reasons.
 The recommended approach is to copy the installation media to the local nodes first and then execute the installation from there.

+## Multilingual support
+Where possible, resources in SharePointDsc have been written in a way that they should support working with multiple language packs for multilingual deployments.
+However due to constraints in how we set up and install the product, only English ISOs are supported for installing SharePoint.